tbaghfalaki/VSJM/Exam1.md

 ---------------
 To reduce estimation biases resulting from variable selection, we propose incorporating an additional stage to calculate dynamic predictions.
 After variable selection using CS or DS prior, we recommend re-estimating the proportional hazard model by substituting CS or Ds with non-informative normal priors for the association parameters of the selected markers and the regression coefficients of the selected covariates.
 This has been done by considering *VS2* function in the package.
 The main arguments in this function are:

+- object an object inheriting from class VS function.
+- Method the method for variable selection including "LBFDR" for LBFDR and "BF" for Bayes factor.

+The following command is considered for this aim:

 ```
 Step2 <- VS2(VS,